Centre for Urban Ecology and Climate Adaptation (ZSK)

 Mitigation and Urban Green Infrastructure

 Climate protection with the help of green infrastructure: How can climate change be countered and the resilience of Bavarian cities in terms of climate change be improved?
-This is explored through case studies in city quarters and consideration of the interaction of ecosystem services, energy savings of building and neighborhood levels as well as renewable energies.
+This is explored through case studies in city quarters and consideration of the interaction of ecosystem services, energy savings at the building and neighborhood level as well as renewable energies.

 Application of the Animal-Aided Design Method

 The function of cities as a retreat of many animal species is becoming even more important due to climate change.
-Animal-Aided Design deals with with the creation of suitable retreats for species in the context of climate change-oriented planning.
-This is investigated by using practical examples.
+Animal-Aided Design deals with the creation of suitable retreats for species in the context of climate change-oriented planning.
+This is investigated using practical examples.

 City Trees II - City Trees under Climate Change

 City trees are an integral part of urban open space.

-Growth patterns, ecosystem services and the prospects of urban trees in times of climate change are the main issues of the City Trees II project.
+Growth patterns, ecosystem services and the prospects of urban trees in times of climate change are the main issues dealt with in the City Trees II project.

 100Places:M - Public Places in Munich

-How can public places look like in the future?
-Due to the investigation of 100 public places in Munich and the analysis of the interacting effects of climate change and heat island effect as well as design, use and appropriation of public places, this question will be examined within the framework of the project.
+How can public places look in the future?
+Due to the investigation of 100 public places in Munich and the analysis of the interacting effects of climate change and the heat island effect as well as design, use and appropriation of public places, this question will be examined within the framework of the project.

 Non-resident and Native Urban Tree Species

 Urban climate trees are characterized by high climatic stress tolerance and a higher vitality.
-The aim of the project is to compare non-resident urban climate trees with their native counterparts in terms of arthropods diversity and vulnerability to pest infestation.
+The aim of the project is to compare non-resident urban climate trees with their native counterparts in terms of arthropod diversity and vulnerability to pest infestation.

 Würzburg Climate Experience